A Guide to Incident Severity Levels

 While some systems are simply numbered (“0” or “1”) or follow a naming scheme (“SEV 1” or “P1”), other systems rely on words such as “critical” or “high.”
 The specific terminology isn’t so important, as long as everyone within the company uses the same terms.
 It’s much more important to consistently use a matching definition of what incidents the given level indicates.

 Teams may be tempted to define and implement these severity levels according to their needs.
 However, all stakeholders should come together to agree on the terms’ definitions.
 Then, when an incident occurs, everyone from the responders to management understands what is at stake and how to respond.

-Your first step toward ensuring effective incident responses is to properly define and implement standardized incident severity levels.
+The first step toward ensuring an effective incident response is to properly define and implement standardized incident severity levels.
 Listen to other experts and check out best practices, but be practical when creating severity levels that work best for your team.

 Along with using well-defined severity levels, automation can work in the background to improve your incident response’s efficiency.
 From proactively managing issues to alerting on-call resources to respond to a SEV 1, service reliability platforms like xMatters help teams automate incident response to resolve issues as quickly as possible.
 Explore xMatters today to see how it can help maintain your infrastructure’s reliability!